venice1200/MiSTer_i2c2oled/README.md

 * Option `ONECOLOR`
   Set to "yes" if you want to use the new "OneColor" and alternatively the "Original" Pictures with header.
   Set to "no" (default) uses only "Original" Pictures with Header.
-  This Option inverts the first 16 lines.

 * Option `INVERTHEADER`
   Set to "yes" if you want the Header of the "original" Two-Color Pictures to be inverted.
   Useful if you run an One-Color Display. "no" is default.
-  This Option inverts the first 16 lines.
+  This Option inverts the first 16 lines on Top.

 * Option `USE_RANDOM_ALT`
   Set to "yes" if you want randomly chosen alternative (_altX) PIX as well.